 “Our sales people will let the client know that we have an accumulative discount system for loyal customers, where price reductions increase based on the quantity purchased over a period of time.
 The system is automated; it will increase the discount once a certain amount of purchases is reached, and the client won’t even need to chase after this increase!”
 This approach shifts the onus from the personal discretion of the sales associate to an impersonal and exacting system.

 Tretyakov does allow his staff to apply one-off discounts of up to 5% at their discretion when they feel this might sway a crucial sale, but is skeptical about this practice.
 “The good sales associate’s task is to get the customer to want the item more than they want the discount.
-Giving a discount makes the sales person’s job a lot easier: it’s about them wanting to get rid of an itemclose a sale so much that they are prepared to reduce the returns for the store.”
+Giving a discount makes the sales person’s job a lot easier: it’s about them wanting to close a sale so much that they are prepared to reduce the returns for the store.”
 If an associate gives discounts too often, it might mean that “they are simply slacking off on the much more complex task: to work up and tease out the customer’s desire”.

 So, one way to deal with requests for discounts is to defer to a loyalty points system (if you don’t have one, read the report in WeAr’s 49th issue for tips), and another is to apply a discount of up to 5%, but with caution, and to work harder to elicit the client’s interest next time.
 How exactly?
 Read this section in upcoming issues of WeAr to find out.